 Generally speaking, you’re going to want to replace your bow string about once every year.
 This is mainly for the reason you might expect: general wear and tear.

-Shooting a bow regularly is a taxing physical practice, both on the archer and on the bow itself.
+Shooting a bow is a taxing physical practice, both on the archer and on the bow itself.
 Your bow is going to need maintenance.
 Even if you don’t shoot regularly, once a year is the general minimum benchmark for having your bow restrung.

 If you wait longer than a year, you might be endangering the overall health of the bow.